-During critical incidents or disasters, the Security/Safety Committee will ensure that the Facility Emergency Plan is implemented.
+During critical incidents or disasters, the Security/Safety Committee will ensure that the Facility

+Emergency Plan is implemented.

-All Traffic Division employees and visitors will be required to wear identification at all times in this police facility as follows:
+All Traffic Division employees and visitors will be required to always wear identification in this police facility as follows:

-Civilian personnel: Will wear the police identification card clipped to the outermost garment so that it is visible at all times from the front.
+Civilian personnel: Will wear the police identification card clipped to the outermost garment so that it is always visible from the front.
 Fleet Services personnel may wear their department issued uniform in lieu of their identification card.